-Expenditures for instructional services, supplies, and materials remain stable due to our adherence to multi-year plans for IT and equipment cycles.
-The largest increase in instructional spending is attributed to a \$605,627 investment in World Language textbooks (resulting in a year over year increase of \$560,594).
-Additionally, the IT equipment replacement increases as we continue to roll out the 1:1 program in Grades 6 and 9, as well as introducing interactive boards and charging carts for classrooms, and upgrading high school music labs.
-These initiatives are paired with efforts to lower the IT capital budget, which is projected to be 10% below the five-year average.
+The budget for instructional services, supplies, and materials remains stable, thanks to our commitment to multi-year planning for IT and equipment cycles.
+While IT equipment replacement costs are decreasing, we continue to adjust for staffing and benefits growth.
+At the same time, we are advancing key initiatives, including the 1:1 technology rollout in Grades 6 and 9 and upgrades to high school music labs.
+These improvements are paired with strategic reductions in the IT capital budget, which is now more than 35% below the five-year average.